 What is the best drug to use?

 There are a range of drugs available to the practitioner which fall into two categories; soluble versus insoluble drugs and short acting versus long acting drugs.
 The choice of which drug to use is guided by clinician preference for both drug and dose.
-From my experience I have found for soft tissue methyl prednisolone and hydrocortisone better and for joints, triamcinolone acetonide.
+From my experience I have found methyl prednisolone for soft tissue and hydrocortisone better and triamcinolone acetonide for joints.

 What injection technique is best?